London to Beijing, 13,000 miles by motorcycle

 This is not the first time GlobeBusters have hosted such a trip, with previous expeditions including a 16,000-mile route from London to Tokyo in 2017, again taking in both the London and Beijing Ace Cafés.

-Alongside the current route, GlobeBusters have a number of other rides available in the near future, including a 12-day trip around Iceland starting on August 8 2020.
+The Ace to Ace trip will run again in 2021, but GlobeBusters have a number of other rides available in the near future, including a 12-day trip around Iceland starting on August 8 2020.